bo-tian/Expedite-setup-toolchain-for-ARM/README.md

 # Prepare runtime compiler library

-The ready-for-use runtime compiler library can be downloaded directly from ARM develop website, https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads.
+The ready-for-use runtime compiler library can be downloaded directly from ARM develop website or https://archlinuxarm.org/packages/arm/compiler-rt

 extract the package and get the runtime compiler library: libclang_rt.builtins-armhf.a